PHGCarrasco/network-emulation/README.md

 # network-emulation

 ## Description
-A simple and basic aplication that simulate a network on Linux using python
+A simple and basic aplication that simulate a network on Linux using python.
+Originally this project has the objective to increase my personal knowledge in computer networks.

 ## How it Work
 Using an tty no modem C source code, establish a conection with two virtual devices on Linux repositories.